When people ask where we live, we usually reply,

 Situated in the center of a small town, our little home does stand out a bit.
 We are not your typical house with a manicured lawn and neat little shrubs all in a row.

 In fact we have no lawn at all; we do have vegetables, herbs, fruit, chickens, and a rabbit.
 When we bought our 1200 square foot Arts and Crafts style twin, on a postage stamp size property of 3700 square feet, we thought it would make the perfect little starter home.
-But 15 years later here we still are.
+But 15 years later here we are, still.
 Yes, there have been many a time when we long for more, both inside and out.
 A little more land, more privacy, a bit more space, just one more room.
 But most of the time we embrace this place we call home and try to find ways to be creative with our space.
-Rather than find somewhere new, we began to think up ways to have exactly what we wanted and have realized over the years just how much one can do in a small space.
-We strive for beauty, simplicity and practicality.
-Creating spaces with multiple uses enables us to really use every inch of our home and truly live in it.
+Rather than find some place new, we began to think up ways to have exactly what we wanted and have realized over the years just how much one can do in a small space.